 Throughout his address, Donald Trump raged against the very politicians who were all around him.
 He even took another thinly disguised shot at Congressman and civil rights icon John Lewis when he mentioned “politicians who are all talk and no action”.

 In his first inaugural address, George W. Bush spoke frequently of civility and compassion.
 He also thanked Al Gore “for a contest conducted with spirit and ended with grace.”
 Trump had the perfect opportunity to reach out to supporters of Clinton with a simple statement but he ignored it.
-And there was little evidence of civility or compassion in his words or tone.
+And there was little evidence of civility or compassion in the words or tone of Trump.

 Furthermore, and worryingly, some of the things that Trump has said in public in the days following his inauguration stand in stark contrast to his words on Capitol Hill.

-The video of Trump’s speech is immediately below.
+The video of Trump’s speech is below.
 Like I did with Barack Obama’s final speech, I have set out the entire text of Trump’s speech after the video.
-At various places, I have added my thoughts in [red].
+At various places, I have added my thoughts in [blue].
 They refer to the text that comes immediately before.

 We, the citizens of America, are now joined in a great national effort to rebuild our country and to restore its promise for all of our people.